-The Two Biggest Mistakes You're Making When Scooping Ice Cream
+The Worst Mistake You're Making When Scooping Ice Cream

 Jeni Britton Bauer, founder of Jeni's Splendid Ice Creams and author of the James Beard Award-winning cookbook Jeni's Splendid Ice Creams at Home, gave us the scoop on how to, well, get the perfect ice cream scoop!